bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 So that uppercase Z is now the invoice.
 So the invoice, instead of being a hash, is and will be curve point.
 What Alice does is the following.
-So Alice sees that there are a bunch of intermediate moms, namely Bob, Carol, and Faith.
+So Alice sees that there are a bunch of intermediate hops, namely Bob, Carol, and Dave.
 And Alice generates four random numbers, one for herself and one for each of the intermediate moms.
 Those random numbers are A, B, C, and D, quite easy to keep track of.
 And she sends her first `PTLC` message to Bob.